f5devcentral/f5-tetration/README.md

 6. If you like to change the IPFIX Pool Member or Sensor address
 ```
 sh install.sh
-rm: *.txt: No such file or directory

 Attention --->  Please Enter Contrl C to Quit this Program ....

 This script will automatically deploy the iRules required for Tetration

 Please enter BIG-IP Management IP :  10.192.74.68
 Please enter BIG-IP ADMIN USER :  admin